Quality Contact Framework 111-22100000

 As per the Enterprise Agreement, Clause I 5.2 - Call Monitoring - Staff can expect that 'A fixed number of calls will be randomly selected and the individual employee's interactions with the customer will be assessed.'

-In and out of scope calls
+In and out of scope interactions

 In Scope